 Can I use Windex on a flat-screen TV?

 It is not a good idea to use Windex to clean a TV screen because the chemicals can damage the surface of the screen.
 Only gentle liquids should be used, such as water and vinegar, and they should never be sprayed directly onto the screen.

 How to clean a 4K TV screen

-Wipe over with a dry microfibre cloth to start with.
-Then dampen another microfibre cloth with water, vinegar or rubbing alcohol and lightly rub all over your 4K TV.
-Finish off by wiping with another dry microfibre cloth.
+Wipe over with a dry microfiber cloth.
+Then dampen another microfiber cloth with water and lightly rub all over your 4K TV.
+Finish off by wiping with another dry microfiber cloth.